-Next, you can show users website pages which are customized to their demographic – their interests and hobbies, age, geographical location etc.
+Next, you can show users website pages that are customized to their demographic – their interests and hobbies, age, geographical location, etc.

 Bunting is a good tool to use for this – it delivers dynamically generated content on category pages to each visitor based on unique data points.